yonileibowitz/Blog/blog-posts/analyzing-spotify-streaming-history.md

 | 22  | 163    |
 | 23  | 26     |

-How about days where my listening duration was longest:

 ### Random facts

 Apparently, I prefer artists whose first character is in(`S`,`L`,`A`,`M`,`J`).
 If you would have asked me before, I'd put my money on (`K`,`U`,`S`,`T`,`O`).